 Business Lending for this Community

-In addition to the new businesses and business expansions which GRB helped to make possible through SBA lending, GRB assisted more than 577 businesses in our local community with their Paycheck Protection Program (PPP) loans as the COVID pandemic rocked our nation.
+In a normal year, GRB helps new and established businesses secure SBA funding for growth.
+But 2020 was anything but normal.
+Stepping up, GRB assisted more than 575 businesses in our local community with their Paycheck Protection Program (PPP) loans.
+As the COVID pandemic rocked our nation, GRB helped local businesses stay in business.

-Nearly 35% of these businesses were new-to-GRB customers.
-They needed help and GRB answered the call, literally.
-GRB continues to work with these businesses to submit their paperwork for loan forgiveness and ensure that these employers — businesses the community depends on — not just survive, but thrive.
+Nearly 35% of GRB’s PPP recipients were were new-to-GRB customers.
+They needed help and GRB answered the call.
+GRB continues to work with these businesses to submit their paperwork for loan forgiveness and ensure that these employers — businesses our community depends on — not just survive, but thrive.

 SBA loans can be a great tool to help support business growth.
-Your GRB Commercial Banking representative will work closely with you to understand your business goals and, together, help you make the right decision.
+Your GRB Commercial Banking representative will work closely with you to understand your business goals.
+Working together, we can help you make the right financial decisions for your business.

 Commonly Asked Questions About SBA Loans